phasedchirp/phasedchirp.github.io/cv/index.md

 TA for newly introduced course introducing students to concepts in language technology/ computational linguistics with Frans Adriaans and Lucas Champollion

 - Assisted in development of course materials
--Built and deployed web-based platform for interactive programming assignments
+- Built and deployed web-based platform for interactive programming assignments

 ####Instructor/Co-organizer, NYU Department of Linguistics

 Co-instructor (with Tal Lizen) for a series of departmental workshops on statistical methods and data analysis

--Topics ranged from basic descriptive statistics and exploratory analysis to linear and logistic regression
+- Topics ranged from basic descriptive statistics and exploratory analysis to linear and logistic regression

 ## Publications